rstolpe/PowerShell-Scripts/Windows/Windows-Maintenance.md

 ﻿# Windows-Maintenance
-This script will install all of the needed modules before it runs.
+With this script it automate maintenance for Windows 10 and 11 for example running Windows Update, deleting tempfiles and folders and much more.

-This script does maintenance on Windows 10 and 11 machines and does the following:
+This script will do the following:
 - Deleting the following folders if they exists
     - C:\Windows.old
     - C:\$Windows.~BT